AnonShell/agam-space/docs/docs/security.md

 Agam Space has not been professionally audited.
 This is a personal project for learning and self-hosting.

-If the project gains traction and gets wider adoption, a professional security audit is planned.
-For now, use at your own risk.
+If the project gains traction and community adoption, a professional security audit may be conducted.
+For now, use at your own risk and keep backups.

 ## Reporting security issues

-Found a vulnerability?
-Open a GitHub issue (mark as security-related).

-Do NOT publicly disclose until fixed.
+**Thank you for helping improve Agam Space's security!**

+If you discover a vulnerability, please report it privately via email to:
+**security.agamspace@proton.me**

+**Do NOT report security vulnerabilities through public GitHub issues.**

+Your contribution helps make the project safer for everyone in the community.

 ## Further reading